 3.2.
-Northern Great Plains Fescue Mixedgrass Prairie
+Northern Great Plains Fescue Mixedgrass Prairie (also see CNVC CM332)

 NatureServe Element Code: CES303.451

 NatureServe Summary: “This fescue-mixed grass ecological system is found in the northern Great Plains of Canada and adjacent areas of the United States, with the main area in Saskatchewan, west to Alberta, east to Manitoba and southward to outlier areas in North Dakota and Montana.
 This midgrass system is typically dominated by Festuca hallii.
 Other common graminoid species include Hesperostipa comata, Hesperostipa curtiseta, Avenula hookeri, Koeleria macrantha, Pascopyrum smithii, and upland sedges such as Carex obtusata, Carex duriuscula, Carex inops ssp. heliophila, and others.
 Common herbaceous species tend to be somewhat restricted.
 Symphoricarpos occidentalis and Rosa arkansana are common shrub species but may not be readily visible because of the tall growth of the Festuca hallii.
 Other shrubs that may be present include Rosa woodsii, Artemisia frigida, Amelanchier alnifolia, and Rosa acicularis.
 Overgrazing can heavily impact species composition and abundance.
 It usually occurs on nearly level to undulating terrain at elevations between 650 and 1250 m (2130-4100 feet).
 Stands tend to be on level sites, hilltops and upper slopes in the southern portion of the range, becoming more restricted to south-facing sites to the north.
 They may be on uplands, low-relief inclines in valleys or in valley settings.
 Soils may be solonetzic, with an impervious hardpan layer in the subsoil caused by excess sodium (Na+) or may also be clay, silty clay, or loam.”